yogeshchandrasekharuni/fast-agent/README.md

 ### Combining Agents and using MCP Servers

 _To generate examples use `fast-agent bootstrap workflow`.
-This example can be run with `uv run chaining.py`._
+This example can be run with `uv run chaining.py`.
+Note fast-agent definitions will search parent directories for a valid fastagent.config.yaml and associated secrets file._

 Agents can be chained to build a workflow:
 ```python